 As parents, your tank is likely on ‘empty’ too.
 Sadly, it seems like many parents I talk to feel ashamed of their depletion.
 You go on social media and see how other mothers or fathers manage to be productive, create and maintain activities for their kids, stay fit and prepare gorgeous meals.
 But, you can’t compare your insides to other people’s outsides.
 Whatever people are posting is what they want you to believe.
 Underneath their smiles lie similar struggles to your own.

-How to cope with resilience fatigue
+How to cope with resilience fatigue and pandemic burnout

 The antidote to resilience fatigue is compassion–for yourself and for your kids.
 When people feel resilience fatigue, they’re not only exhausted but they are judging themselves for what they aren’t doing.
-This is especially true for kids with ADHD, LD or ASD who find virtual school difficult and aren’t doing well.
+This is especially true for neurodivergent kids with ADHD, LD or ASD who find virtual school difficult and aren’t doing well.
 Their current challenges reinforce whatever negative self-talk they already engage in.
 So, we’ve got to pivot to paying more attention to what is going well enough, adjusting expectations to meet the reality of pandemic life and reducing negative expectations for failure.
 Follow these steps to regroup and rekindle the spark of strength that you all possess:

 1. Start with acknowledging how you feel: